DonoghueLab/SIMNETS-Analysis-Toolbox/README.md

 4. For guidance on using SSIMS (the dimensionality-reduced Ensemble Activity Spiketrain Simliarty Maps: see **demo/SSIMS_democenter_out.m*

 5. For more details on both these methods, see publications [2] and [3].

-#### OVERVIEW: ####

-The purpose of this toolbox is to generate dimensionality-reduced spike train similarity (SSIM) maps and Neuron Similarity (SIMNET) Maps from spike train data, facilitating visualization and further analysis.
-The toolbox integrates two algorithms to achieve this: 1) spike train distance metric described by Victor and Purpura (1996); 2) t-Distributed Stochastic Neighbor Embedding (tSNE) (Van der Maaten and Hinton 2008).

 #### INSTALLATION: ####